-When you look at your ecommerce returns management and warehouse management strategy, hard cost is not the only factor to consider.
+When you look at your ecommerce return rate within your warehouse management strategy, hard cost is not the only factor to consider.
 SDCExec pointed out that the environmental cost of retail returns is also well worth examining.

 Today we’ll look at the environmental cost of returns, some ecommerce returns management strategies, and how to reduce costs in other areas like shipping, warehouse, transportation and labor.

-- The annual cost of retail returns is ~ $500 billion.
+- The annual cost of product returns is ~ $500 billion.

 - Approximately 40% of returned products get liquidated or filed under “G”, creating 5 billion pounds of unnecessary trash in landfills per year.

-- Retail returns doubled in 2020 due to COVID-19 and the rapid spike in online shopping.
+- Ecommerce returns doubled in 2020 due to COVID-19 and the rapid spike in online shopping.

 - The logistical journey of retail returns is getting more expensive!
 Many don’t realize that products often make multiple stops along the way.
 Dig this… According to goTRG 2021 data, because of increased transportation costs, carrier networks are being forced to charge retailers roughly $2-5 more per item than they were in 2019.

-SDCE says that automation is vital to returns management and optimization.
-Fulfillment automation solutions that tie into warehouse management will inform staff of the best way to intake returned products, saving a great deal of unnecessary costs and touch points.
+SDCE says that automation is vital to product returns best practices.
+Fulfillment automation solutions that tie into warehouse management will inform staff of the best way to intake returned products, saving a great deal of unnecessary costs and touchpoints.

 For example, when a product comes through, the system helps them quickly determine what’s best…